 Applicants should have at least three years of professional clinical experience before applying to this program.

-Admission to the SLPD program requires a master’s degree in speech-language pathology from an ASHA accredited university program with a cumulative grade point average of a minimum of 3.0 on a 4.0 scale.
-Note that applicants with higher GPAs may receive admissions preference.
+A cumulative grade point average of a minimum of 3.0 on a 4.0 scale is required on prior college course work.
+Applicants with higher GPAs may receive admissions preference.

 A drug screening is required of all students participating in clinical settings and is not requested at the time of admission to the program.